roma-apps/AppIRC/README.md

 # AppIRC

-* 27 Feb 2021 App (2.0.0) updated to support The Lounge 4.x.
-The Lounge 3.x support abandoned
+* 7 march 2021 App (2.0.0) updated to support The Lounge 4.x.
+Currently app suppports The Lounge 3.x and The Lounge 4.x

 Flutter (iOS/Android) mobile client for [TheLounge](https://thelounge.chat/).
 TheLounge is self-hosted IRC proxy and Web client:

-* `Private` and `Public` The Lounge 4.x server support
+* `Private` and `Public`
+* The Lounge 3.x or 4.x server support
 * Works on `iOS 11+` `Android 5.0+`
 * Native UI widgets for Android and iOS
 * Push notifications support